 The beauty of Everett’s natural environment, a National Tree City USA designee for 13 years, and the rich variety of outdoor activities contribute to its quality of life.
 The Cascade and Olympic Mountains afford camping, fishing, wildlife viewing and Whidbey and the San Juan Islands are popular getaways where boating and whale watching are common.
 Historic treasures of the past such as the restored Monte Cristo Hotel, the marina and the 1890s marina marketplace are available to explore.
 Swimming, hiking and beachcombing are plentiful at nearby lakes, rivers and campgrounds and over 30 city parks, 3 golf courses and Lowell Riverfront Trail beckon.
 The Everett Events Center hosts concerts, rodeos, circuses, high school sports and professional hockey.
 If you can’t find what you’re shopping for downtown you can try the Everett Mall which offers 150 stores, a food court and exhibitor shows all year-round.
 The opportunity for a quality spiritual life in one of the many local churches and community volunteer options are plentiful.
 For those who enjoy the arts, there is the Everett Symphony and Village Theatre or the wider NW Metroplex will bring you to world class museums, symphony, ballet, performance theatre, opera and of course professional football, basketball and baseball.

 Money Magazine calls Everett one of the Top 10 Best Places to Live in Washington and the housing market reflects that as prices are continuing to rise.

 Hansen Bros. is the leading Everett Moving Company.
-For more information about storage needs or moving to or from Everett, Washington, please call Hansen Bros.
-Moving and Storage at 1-888-300-7222 or contact us.
+For more information about or moving to or from Everett, Washington, please call Hansen Bros.
+Moving & Storage at 1-888-300-7222 or contact us.